-As illustrated above, quarterly performance is affected by seasonal variation; however, with Secure's significant growth and recent acquisitions during 2012, variations in quarterly results extend beyond seasonal factors.
+As illustrated above, quarterly performance is affected by seasonal variation; however, with Secure's significant growth and recent acquisitions during 2013 and 2012, variations in quarterly results extend beyond seasonal factors.
 While Secure has experienced increased demand for its services over the last eight quarters, the most significant impact relates to new facilities, expansions of existing facilities and acquisitions.
-The most significant impact in the second and third quarter of 2011 revenue (excluding oil purchase and resale) relate to the Corporation acquiring Marguis Alliance and XL Fluids, which have formed the Corporation's DS division.
-In the fourth quarter of 2011, the Corporation also acquired the Silverdale facility which had an impact in the fourth quarter along with the opening of the Drayton Valley FST.
-In the first quarter of 2012, the Corporation acquired New West Drilling Fluids Inc. ("New West"); a Canadian based drilling fluids company specializing in providing drilling fluid systems and products for heavy oil drilling.
-New West was integrated into the DS division in the first quarter of 2012.
-In the third quarter of 2012, the Corporation acquired the operating assets of DRD Saltwater Disposal LLC ("DRD") which included two new fully operational SWD facilities serving the Bakken oil play, expanding the Corporation's geographical presence of its PRD division into the United States.
-Also in the third guarter of 2012, the assets of Imperial Drilling Fluids Engineering Inc. ("IDF") were acquired.
-IDF specializes in providing drilling fluids services in the Niobrara and Cordell Shale plays.
+PRD facility additions and expansions becoming operational in 2011 included the Drayton Valley FST (operational in the fourth quarter of 2011), and the Silverdale FST (acquired in the fourth quarter of 2011).
+In 2012 the Wild River SWD (second quarter) Fox Creek landfill (fourth quarter) and the Crosby SWD (fourth quarter) in North Dakota were added.
+In 2012, expansions occurred at Obed, Fox Creek and Dawson FST's.
 In the first quarter of 2013, both the Fox Creek landfill and the Crosby SWD provided a full quarter of revenue (both opened late December 2012) and the new Edson temporary SWD began accepting water for disposal.
+The Judy Creek and Rocky FST's became operational in the second quarter of 2013 although generated minimal revenue as they were in startup.